cscart/docs/en/user_guide/manage_products/options/product_options.rst

 How To: Create a Product Option
 *******************************

-This article describes two ways of creation an option for a particular product.
+This article describes how to create an option for a particular product.
 Afterwards, you'll be able to :doc:`assign this option to other products in bulk </user_guide/manage_products/options/global_options>`.

 Way 1: From a Product Page
 ============================